Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Simulation Studies

-For each simulation, we added zero-mean Gaussian noise to the radar ego-velocity measurements ($\Matrix{\Sigma}_{v_j} = \sigma_r^2\,\Identity_{3 \times 3}$) and to the camera measurements of the checkerboard corners on the simulated image plane ($\Matrix{\Sigma}_{p_k} = \sigma_c^2\,\Identity_{2 \times 2}$).
-For our experiments, we adjusted the radar ego-velocity variance ($\sigma_r$) between 0.05 m/s and 0.2 m/s.
+For each individual simulation, we added zero-mean Gaussian noise to the radar ego-velocity measurements ($\Matrix{\Sigma}_{v_j} = \sigma_r^2\,\Identity_{3 \times 3}$) and to the camera measurements of the checkerboard corners on the simulated image plane ($\Matrix{\Sigma}_{p_k} = \sigma_c^2\,\Identity_{2 \times 2}$).
+In our experiments, we adjusted the radar ego-velocity noise standard deviation ($\sigma_r$) between 0.05 m/s and 0.15 m/s.
 Based on our real-world experiments (see \Cref{sec:real-experiments}), we have found that the radar ego-velocity measurement noise is closer to the lower end of this range, unless the environment is sparse and too few valid radar returns are captured.
-We adjusted the variance the of noise added to the measured checkerboard corner coordinates ($\sigma_c$) between 0.1 and 0.4 pixels; these noise levels are similar to the observed noise in our real-world experiments \cite{wise_continuous-time_2021}.
+We adjusted the standard deviation of the noise added to the measured checkerboard corner coordinates ($\sigma_c$) between 0.2 and 0.4 pixels; these noise levels are similar to the observed noise in our real-world experiments \cite{wise_continuous-time_2021}.

-The error distributions for the spatial calibration parameter estimates ($\Matrix{R}_{cr}, \Vector{r}_c^{rc}$), scale factor ($\alpha$), and temporal offset ($\tau$) are shown in \Cref{fig:sim-results}, across the 100 simulation trials.
-The results in \Cref{fig:sim-results} show that our calibration estimate is particularly sensitive to the magnitude of the radar ego-velocity measurement noise.
+The error distributions for the spatial calibration parameter estimates ($\Matrix{R}_{cr}, \Vector{r}_c^{rc}$), scale factor ($\alpha$), and temporal offset ($\tau$) are shown in Figures \ref{fig:sim-results} and \ref{fig:sim-results-new}, across 100 simulation trials for each (nominal) trajectory.
+For the high linear and low angular velocity trajectory, even in the high-noise regime, the error in the rotation and scale estimates remains less than two degrees and one percent, respectively.
+However, high levels of noise in the radar ego-velocity measurements result in substantially larger (and more widely distributed) errors in the estimate of the relative translation of the sensors and of the temporal offset; the errors can be as large as 15 cm and 30 ms, respectively.
 This sensitivity indicates that, prior to use in our algorithm, the radar data should be filtered to remove high-noise measurements whenever possible.

-We note that, even in the high-noise regime, the error in the rotation and scale estimates remains at less than two degrees and one percent, respectively.
-However, high levels of noise in the radar ego-velocity measurements result in substantially larger (and more widely distributed) errors in the estimate of the relative translation of the sensors and of the temporal offset; the errors can be as large as 15 cm and 30 ms, respectively.
+If the system follows the low linear and high angular velocity trajectory in \Cref{fig:sim-trajectory-new}, then radar data filtering may not be necessary.
+As shown in \Cref{fig:sim-results-new}, calibrating the radar along this trajectory results in similar scale and rotation estimation accuracy as for the other trajectory, but drastically improves the translation and temporal offset estimates; the errors are within 10 cm and 10 ms, respectively.
+Additionally, our algorithm achieves a comparable spatial calibration accuracy to Doer et al.\ \cite{doer_radar_2020} on the noisier radar ego-velocity data.
+However, the high angular velocity trajectory is challenging for real-world camera localization and the amount of excitation is not necessary if the radar data are sufficiently accurate.